LAStools/LAStools/bin/las2las_README.txt

 -set_user_data 0               : sets all user_data fields to zero
 -set_ogc_wkt                   : translate GeoTIFF keys into CRS string in OGC WKT format and add it as VLR -set_ogc_wkt_in_evlr           : same as above but adds it as LAS 1.4 EVLR instead. really not recommended!!!
+-set_proj_wkt                  : translate GeoTIFF keys into CRS string in OGC WKT1 format using the proj lib and add it as VLR
+-set_proj_wkt_in_evlr          : same as above but adds it as LAS 1.4 EVLR instead. really not recommended!!!
 -remove_padding                : remove user-defined bytes before and after the header -remove_all_vlrs               : remove all VLRs -remove_vlr 2                  : remove third VLR with index 2 (counting starts at 0)